Terraform-VMWare-Modules/terraform-vsphere-vm/README.md

 # Terraform vSphere Module (:star2: All new features)

 For Virtual Machine Provisioning with (Linux/Windows) customization.
-Thanks to the new enhancements introduced in Terraform v0.12.6 this module include most the advance features that are available in the resource `vsphere_virtual_machine`.
+Thanks to the new enhancements introduced in Terraform v0.12.6 this module include most of the advance features that are available in the resource `vsphere_virtual_machine`.

 :warning: The new version of this module only works with terraform version 0.12.6 and above :warning: